doplab/soar-tp/week11/README.md

   - Session: the session about to be closed
   - closeReason: the reason the session was closed.

-- @OnMessage: this method level annotation can be used to make a Java method receive incoming web socket messages.
+- @OnMessage: this method-level annotation can be used for a Java method to receive incoming WebSocket messages.

-- @OnError: A method with @OnError is invoked when there is a problem with the communication
+- @OnError: a method with @OnError is invoked when there is a problem with the communication

 ## Client

+To communicate with the WebSocket server, the client has to initiate the WebSocket connection by sending an HTTP request to a server.
+This is called the *Handshake phase*.
+Except for this phase, the WebSocket protocol is totally independent from _HTTP_.
+For this exercise session, we will use Javascript to create a WebSocket client.
+But first of all, we need to create the User Interface for our chat.
+To make it simple, we will only create two JSP pages and a servlet.

 # JMS